 It is finally time again for the project to transform the Stockholm University premises into a spectacular event and while the underlying idea behind this project has not changed, the party has undergone major transformations over the years.

-- Back in 1978, the founder Mats recalls that around 350 guests attended the event.
-This year we are welcoming around 1500 invitees, the most in Stockholm School of Economics’ history.
+Back in 1978, the founder Mats recalls that around 350 guests attended the event.
+This year we are welcoming around 1800 invitees.

-- While back in the days they served academia’s greatest minds with pytt i panna and snaps, the last couple of years have seen intricate menus with delicacies ranging from canapés and oysters to sushi and on-the-spot-made burgers.
+While back in the days they served academia’s greatest minds with pytt i panna and snaps, the last couple of years have seen intricate menus with delicacies ranging from champagne and oysters to craft beer and on-the-spot-made burgers.

 However, one of the most dramatic changes in recent years is the secret theme.
 Every year the hosting university chooses a theme that remains secret until the doors close at 5am on December 11th.
 The importance of this lays under the non-disclosure agreements that all those handling theme-sensitive information have to sign.

-- Lastly, the realization of arguably the best after party in the world is made possible not only because of the hardworking students that pour unlimited time and effort into it but also because of generous sponsors.
+Lastly, the event is made possible not only because of the hardworking students that pour unlimited time and effort into it but also because of generous sponsors.
 Some of them who even choose to stand by the project for more than 10 years.
 This is the secret you want to be part of.